tlcoles/challenge-18-social-network-api/README.md

-# Third-Party APIs Challenge: Work Day Scheduler
+# NoSQL Challenge: Social Network API

 An assignment of the ESMT Coding Boot Camp.
 The challenge is to build an API for a social network web application for users to share thoughts, reactions, and create friend connections.
 The exercise requires Express.js (Node.js), MongoDB, Mongoose ODM, and Insomnia.

 ## Video walk-through